 The delighting members step is critical to ensuring renewals; unfortunately, it's also the most difficult.
 In order to retain members, associations have to understand which content, products and programs are most interesting and engaging.

 If you’ve got a member renewal problem, you aren’t alone.
 According to MGI’s 2021 Member benchmarking Report, 45% of associations saw a downturn in member renewals last year.
 And most association leaders know low engagement is their greatest enemy.
 In fact, 50% of MGI respondents cited “lack of engagement” as the #1 reason for member churn.

 So why are associations across the board reporting lower engagement and retention?
 They aren’t listening to their members.

 Yes, yes, we know you’re doing market research, sending annual surveys and asking members what content they want at your events.
 But you could be doing more.
 You could be utilizing the data you already have to better understand, then serve members.

 Your data can tell you:

 - Who is at risk of not renewing?

 - What programs or content is engaging the most members?

 To keep renewal numbers high, it’s important to be able to answer these questions.
 To do so, you’ll need a data strategy.
-But there are steps you can take in the meantime to boost member engagement and retention.
+But there are steps you can take in the meantime to boost association member retention.